 Content Strategy for ChatGPT Optimization

-The good news is that you don’t need to be a professional writer, tech guru, or influencer.
-You just need to create clear, useful, consistent content that helps the LLM associate your name (or business) with the topics you want to be known for.
+The good news is you don’t need to be a professional writer or tech expert to optimize for ChatGPT.
+What you need is clear, useful, consistent content that helps the model associate your name (or business) with the topics you want to be known for.

 - Use short paragraphs and topic sentences

-- Add a simple FAQ section using common questions and answers
+- Include simple FAQ sections with natural client questions and answers

 - Avoid jargon or generic phrasing like “integrated financial solutions”

-You don’t need one viral article — you just need a body of content that consistently reinforces the following:
+You don’t need one viral article.
+Instead, you need a system of interconnected content that consistently reinforces:

 - Who you are